Brief history of auto insurance in China

 Leading Players in the auto insurance market in China

 PICC is one of the largest insurance companies in China and is the leading player in the car insurance market in China.
 The company is devoted to fast auto insurance claims and excellent after-sales services.
-PICC provides 9 types of auto insurance in China for different purposes, one example is coverage for scratched and broken car windows.
+PICC provides 9 types of auto insurance for different purposes, one example is coverage for scratched and broken car windows.
 Currently, owners of private vehicles with no more than 9 seats can directly purchase PICC’s auto insurance on its website and pay by Alipay or WeChat.
 PICC also provides several kinds of after-sales services to consumers which include 24-hours damage assessment service and free rescue service in mainland China.
 Consumers can request road rescue services for free within 100 km of any mainland China cities.
 In an emergency, consumers can also request helicopter rescue and insurance claims through mobile phones.
 Private car consumers can directly use PICC’s mobile app or its WeChat public account for claims, and the claims can be settled within one hour if accidents are of unilateral liability and the losses incurred are below 10,000 RMB.

 PING AN is one of the Fortune 500 enterprises and is also a leading brand in the auto insurance market in China.
 PING AN has around 40 million car insurance consumers with high customer satisfaction achieved for many years.
 Consumers only need 3 steps to purchase a car insurance on Ping An’s product page.
 The 3 simple steps listed in order are information filling, quotation and payment procedure (mobile or bank cards).
 They will then receive a contract and a certificate in 2 days through the mail.
 Consumers can apply for fast claim through Ping An’s mobile app and receive the payments in 3 days if accidents are of clear or unilateral liability with no injuries incurred.
 Road rescue services can be requested for free by consumers who have cars with less than 12 seats.
 However, the rescue place must be within 100 km from any city.